How to Wear Ankle Boots With Jeans

 What Ankle Boots Go With Ripped Jeans?

 If your streetwear style leans sporty, opt for sneaker booties.
-But if you want to play up the edginess of your ripped jeans, you might consider lace-up combat-style boots.
-If you’re looking for the closed toe and height from wedge booties but wish for something breezy, perhaps the Majorca closed toe sandals are for you.
+But if you want to play up the edginess of your ripped denim jeans, you might consider a combat boot-style shoe that’s sure to elevate your look.
+If you’re looking for the closed toe and height from wedge booties but wish for something breezy, perhaps the Majorca closed-toe sandals are for you.

 Women's Ankle Boots from TOMS